shopware/docs/guides/plugins/apps/payment.md

 }
 ```

-Refer to an example on [refund payload](https://github.com/shopware/app-php-sdk/blob/main/tests/Context/_fixtures/payment.json) and the response should look like this:
+Refer to an example on [payment payload](https://github.com/shopware/app-php-sdk/blob/main/tests/Context/_fixtures/payment.json) and the response should look like this:

 ```json
 {